2023-08-31 22:02:50

 Therapeutic targets in humans

 The fact that it is so tricky to fight viruses is partly due to their simple structure.
 They offer only a few points of attack for inhibiting active substances.
-In addition, they change again and again in such a way that active ingredients no longer recognize their target.
+In addition, they change once more and once more in such a way that active ingredients no longer recognize their target.
 The viruses, which consist of just a few components, use the body’s own structures in their host, for example humans, to reproduce.

 Also because severe effects of a viral infection are often due to an excessive reaction of the immune system, researchers are increasingly turning their attention to the interaction of the virus, human physiology and the immune system.
 The aim is to find mechanisms in the body that can be therapeutically inhibited or enhanced in order to slow down a viral infection and alleviate its effects.
 The researchers led by Frank Peßler have now succeeded in influencing two mechanisms in human cells at the same time in such a way that both occur.